Michael Honey: Early life and Activism

-Career
+Academic career

+Honey studied Black History and the South at Howard University, Northern Illinois University, and the Freedom History Project at the University of Maryland led by the scholar Ira Berlin.

+Honey taught at the University of Maryland, Wesleyan University, and the University of Puget Sound, before he became a founding faculty member of the University of Washington-Tacoma satellite campus in 1990.
+At UWT he launched labor and civil rights classes, oral history teaching, and spearheaded archival projects.

 Honey served as the Harry Bridges Chair of Labor Studies for the University of Washington, and as President of the Labor and Working-Class History Association.

 Honey is best known for his scholarly research on the history of the American civil rights activist Martin Luther King Jr., and on the labor history of the United States.
 In 2011 he was awarded a Guggenheim Fellowship, "on the basis of his prior achievement and exceptional promise", from a field of almost 3,000 applicants from the United States and Canada.
 He has also received research grants and fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, the National Humanities Center, the Rockefeller Foundation's Bellagio Research and Conference Center, the Huntington Library, and the Stanford Humanities Center.

 In 2008 his book Going Down Jericho Road: The Memphis Strike, Martin Luther King's Last Campaign won the Liberty Legacy Foundation Award, awarded annually for the best book written by a professional historian on the fights for civil rights in the United States anytime from 1776 to the present.
 It also received the Robert F. Kennedy Center for Justice and Human Rights 2011 Book award given annually to a novelist who "most faithfully and forcefully reflects Robert Kennedy's purposes - his concern for the poor and the powerless, his struggle for honest and even-handed justice, his conviction that a decent society must assure all young people a fair chance, and his faith that a free democracy can act to remedy disparities of power and opportunity."

-His current work is on the oral history of John Handcox, a Great Depression-era tenant farmer from Arkansas and advocate for the Southern Tenant Farmers Union, known for his political songs and poetry.
+His oral history of John Handcox, a Great Depression-era tenant farmer from Arkansas and advocate for the Southern Tenant Farmers Union, known for his political songs and poetry highlights the role of music in Black culture in labor organizing.
+More recently, Honey co-wrote a book with civil rights leader James Lawson and academic Kent Wong, Revolutionary Nonviolence: Organizing for Freedom (University of California Press, 2024).

+Michael Honey has deposited many boxes of oral histories, primary research and teaching files available to the public at the library archives of the University of Washington, the University of North Carolina Chapel Hill, and the Tacoma Public Library.